fbpx Skip to Content

 I was miserable.
 I thought worrying was the only thing I could offer at that point and since I couldn’t control what was going on overseas, I decided to control my eating.
 I was living alone and, for most that year, I probably ate between 500-800 calories a day.

-I was hungry a lot, not exercising at all, had no energy, and my stomach was constantly in knots, but I lost 40 pounds, bringing me down to 160.
 That was the lightest I’d been since I could remember (literally.
 I obviously had to have been 160 pounds at some point in my life as I was gaining the weight, but I have no idea when that was).

 I thought skinny meant healthy, but even though I was finally a normal weight, I was FAR from healthy at that point.